 Contaminants in drinking water can enter a person’s body by:

-- Breathing in chemicals released into the air while showering, and
+- Breathing in chemicals released into the air while showering

 Different contaminants can cause different health effects.
 The level at which a contaminant becomes harmful is different for every contaminant.

 If a person is exposed to a contaminant, it does not necessarily mean that their health will be impacted.
-The risk from exposure depends on the specific contaminant, the level of contaminant, how it entered your body (by drinking, breathing, and/or touching), how often exposure occurred, how long exposure lasted, and your health.
-Drinking water contaminants are more likely to cause harm during childhood and pregnancy as well as among adults over 65 and individuals with weakened immune systems.
+The risk depends on the contaminant, the amount of the contaminant, and how it entered the body (drinking, breathing, and/or touching).
+The risk also depends on how often exposure occurred and how long exposure lasted.
+Risk of harm also depends on a person’s health.
+Drinking water contaminants are more likely to cause harm during childhood and pregnancy.
+Harm is also more likely in adults over age 65 and individuals with weakened immune systems.

 Where does my drinking water come from?